metatroncyberwarfarelabs/metatron-x-community/metatron-framework/dev-utilities/committer-utils/README.md

 # Committer Tools

-This project contains tools to assist Apache Metron project committers.
+This project contains tools to assist metatron cyberwarfare labs project committers.

 ## Prepare Commit

-This script automates the process of merging a pull request into `apache/metron` or `apache/metron-bro-plugin-kafka`.
+This script automates the process of merging a pull request into `metatroncyberwarfare/metatron` or `metatroncyberwarfare/metatron-connect-kafka`.
 The script will prompt for the pull request number.
 Most of the remaining information is automatically extracted from Github or the Apache JIRA.

 When prompted the `[value in brackets]` is used by default.
 To accept the default, simply press `enter`.
 If you would like to change the default, type it in and hit `enter` when done.